r-barnes/sw_comparison/README.md

    * Liu2013:      Sorting the database and queries by length
    * Huang2015:    Interleaving sequences in memory for coalesced access
    * Ligowski2009: Storing scores and backtracking data both in 4-byte integers
+   * Khajeh2010:   Reformulates the antidiagonal as a row, allowing for coalesced memory access.
+Gaps are implemented using a parallel prefix scan.
+   * Ling2009:     Improves over Munekawa and Manavski by separting computation of alignment matrix into multiple parts if number of threads and size of local memory are not sufficient, allocating resources to each submatrix in turn
  * Input-size dependent choice of algorithms:
    * Hains2011:  Switching between interthread and intrathread parallelism as sequence size changes
    * Dicker2014: Parallel prefix versus diagonal wavefront
    * Luo2013:    If all sequences are within 1% of each other's lengths, sequences are allocated statically.
 Otherwise an atomic increment is used to reallocate sequences to processors as processing completes.
+   * Liu2009:    Switches between interthread and intrathread parallelism
  * Speculation:
-   * TODO:         Speculative calculation of H scores before F dependencies available (CUDASW++2.0)
+   * Liu2010:      Speculative calculation of H scores before F dependencies available (CUDASW++2.0)
    * Farrar2007:   For most cells in alignment matrix, F remains at zero and does not contribute to H. Only when H is greater than Ginit+Gext will F start to influence the value of H. So F is not considered initially.
 If required, a second step tries to correct the introduced errors.
 Manavski2008 claim their solution, which doesn't use this optimization, runs faster than Farrar2007.
    * Ligowski2009: Only store score information and only as a single byte.
 Reprocess those sequences which were sufficiently high-scoring using a full algorithm.
  * Storage reduction: